-Assessment results are transferable to any TCSG college with an Authorization to Release Records form.
+Assessment results are transferable to any TCSG college with an Authorization to Release Records form if the student has not attended OFTC.

-Official transcripts from a regionally or nationally

-accredited postsecondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework successfully completed (C or better) may be used in lieu of placement exams.
+Official transcripts from a regionally or nationally accredited postsecondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework successfully completed (C or better) may be used in lieu of placement exams.

-Credentials submitted become and remain the property of OFTC and will not be returned to the applicant, duplicated, or transferred to another institution.
+Credentials submitted become and remain the property of OFTC.